 Faculty in the graduate certificate in SHLE are renowned experts in heritage language education, critical and social justice-oriented approaches to teaching Spanish, sociolinguistics, Latin American and Latinx cultural production, and teaching with technology.
 The certificate requirements allow students flexibility to choose an elective according to their interests and career goals.

-When can I begin the certificate program and how long does it take to complete?
+When can I begin the certificate program?
+How long does it take to complete?

 The SHLE program accepts new students year-round so you can begin the certificate in Fall, Spring or Summer.
 Classes can be taken in any order and it’s up to you how many you take per semester, as well as whether or not you enroll over the summer.
+Typically, two core courses are offered every semester, electives also available.
 The flexibility of Mason's SHLE program allows you to complete the certificate in a way that aligns with your schedule and individual needs.

 Can I take individual courses without enrolling in the certificate program?